There are lots of different types of ebikes out there to choose from, but one common way to subcategorize them is based on the type of motor they use.

 Pros and Cons of Hub Motor Electric Bikes

-Next, let’s take a look at the pros and cons of hub-drive electric bikes.
+Next, let’s take a look at the pros and cons of hub-drive electric motors.

 Advantages of Hub-Drive Motors